 Common Cause v.
 Lewis

 Latest Updates: Common Cause and our co-plaintiffs won when the trial court struck down North Carolina’s General Assembly districts for violating the North Carolina Constitution.
 Read the decision here.
-An appeal to the North Carolina Supreme Court is likely.

 Common Cause made a bombshell discovery when documents obtained in this case showed that Trump Administration officials likely committed perjury in several venues when discussing the justification for the addition of a citizenship question on the 2020 census.
 Following the release of the Hofeller documents, the U.S. Supreme Court struck the citizenship question from the census.
 See details here.